What Was HubSpot’s Contact Discovery Change?

 The Problem That Outlasts the Rollback

-B2B data enrichment done well is one of the highest-leverage actions a revenue team can take.
+B2B data enrichment done well is one of the highest-impact actions a revenue team can take.
 Fresh contact data, accurate job titles and verified company signals improve outreach precision directly.
 The problem is enrichment running without governance.

-A team most exposed when a platform changes its terms treats enrichment as infrastructure it inherited rather than a system it owns.
+A team most exposed when a platform changes its terms treats enrichment as infrastructure it inherited rather than a system it governs.
 The settings were configured during onboarding, the data has been refreshing in the background ever since, and nobody on the revenue team can say with confidence which fields are platform-enriched, which are first-party, and which have never been touched.

 The HubSpot incident spread because the terms change surfaced in a community post.
 Most platform updates land in a legal notice or changelog nobody reads.
 By the time a team realises its signal logic shifted, the pipeline has already been running on bad inputs.